tlebon/weather-app/README.md

 I elected to do the ui from scratch, without using a framework.
 While i like this decision, it could be optimised more and there is obviously lots of room to improve the design.

 I think the main gap for me right now is the testing and the error handling.
 I elected to spend a majority of the time building the app and not focus as much on the unit tests/error as I expect only a small range of interactions within the app.
 In production obviously these would be extended.
-Full component tests as well as unit tests for all the functions seem like an immediate improvement.
+Full component tests as well as full unit tests (with mocks) for all the functions seem like an immediate improvement.

 I would also extend aria-tags and correct any semantic html errors that are still remaining.